-Further details on the snap build process are available in our couchdb-pkg git repository.
+For additional details on the snap build process, refer to our couchdb-pkg git repository.
+This includes instructions on setting up a cluster using the command line.

 5.7 Installation on Kubernetes

 Apache CouchDB provides a Helm chart to enable deployment to Kubernetes.